iilab/openmentoring-content/en/topics/practice-2-plan/2-assess-risk/3-5-learn.md

 ---
-title: Mapping threats, capacities, and vulnerabilities
+title: Map threats, capacities, and vulnerabilities
 ---

 It may be helpful for you to map them out on a matrix, like this: